 Five Skills for Principals

 Developing communication skills is a life-long endeavor.
-Successful principals know how to keep an open and transparent dialogue with all members of their school.
+Successful principals know how to keep an open and transparent dialogue with all members of their school community.
 A principal must listen to the concerns of teachers and parents, and learn how to address those concerns with understanding and empathy.

 A strong and vibrant teaching team is usually the result of excellent leadership by the school principal.
 A principal is not only responsible for overseeing teachers, but also for building a group of leaders.
 One strategy is to ensure everyone has the right qualifications, skills, and support to succeed.